Frequently Asked Questions

 - build on from existing networks transferring into the UFB scheme (Chorus in Auckland, Wellington etc.; Enable in Christchurch);

 - due consideration to major events, working with local works underway, etc.; and

 - likely costs of deployment (determined by geology & topography, local planning rules etc.).

-The contracts covering Whangarei and the central North Island (Hamilton, Tauranga etc.) were signed approximately 6 months before those covering the rest of the country, so it is to be expected rollout will be a little ahead in these areas.
+The contracts covering Whangarei and the central North Island (Hamilton, Tauranga etc.) were signed approximately 6 months before those covering the rest of the country, so it is to be expected rollout is a little ahead in these areas.

 Q: UFB policy is to offer services of at least 100/50Mbps (100 Megabits per second Downstream, 50 Megabits per second Upstream).
 Why in that case are there 30/10Mbps plans?

 A: The 30/10 plan is an entry level wholesale product which provides higher bandwidth speeds (and a much better Committed Information Rate) than current ADSL2+ copper broadband products used by most New Zealanders.
-A 100/50 Mbps product is available to all UFB customers and will also be reasonably priced at wholesale.
+A 100/50 Mbps product is available to all UFB customers and is reasonably priced at wholesale.